clyhs/shipyard-deploy/readme.md

+NOTE: This is DEPRECATED.
+See https://shipyard-project.com for the new deployment method.

+This is left here for reference.

 # Shipyard Deploy
 This will deploy a componentized Shipyard stack on your Docker host.
 It will pull, launch, and link the various services together so you have an entire